 The MultiVOIP provides two phone directory database architectures; the propreitary database and a database using an H.323 protocol gatekeeper that provides a centralized call control center.
-The proprietary database can only be used when all the end points in the VOIP network are Multi-Tech VOIP products.
 The gatekeeper centralized call control center contains the phone directory database when all VOIP gateways and endpoints support the H.323 protocol.
 The proprietary database is based on a master and slave relationship in which the master VOIP maintains the phone directory database and distributes it to its slave VOIPs.
 The centralized call center handles call control, call routing, address translation from LAN aliases to IP addresses, and bandwidth management.
 The H.323 protocol allows other third party gateways and end points that support the H.323 protocol standards to participate in the VOIP network (e.g., Microsoft NetMetting®).

-The database displays the phone numbers in numerical order with destination details (IP Address or H323 ID), channel assignment, and a brief description of the entry.
+The database displays the phone numbers in numerical order with destination details (IP Address or H323 ID \ alias), channel assignment, and a brief description of the entry.
 The method for changing the phone directory database is dependent on whether the Gatekeeper option or the Proprietary Phonebook option is enabled.